 Two hours from the nearest city by boat from Niigata's coast, Sado Island was once remote enough to serve as a dumping ground for politicians and intellectuals out of favor with the government.
 When gold was discovered on Sado right at the turn of the 17th century, the sleepy island's fate changed forever.

-These days Sado is a great little island retreat best known for its association with the dynamic drumming group Kodo and the Earth Celebration, a yearly event focusing on drumming, humanity, nature and Japanese culture.
-Sado's onsen represent another attraction, as is the award-winning sake produced from its rice.
-Cycling, camping and water sports are big draws, and you can even pan for gold here.
+These days Sado is a great little island retreat best known for its association with Kodo, the dynamic drumming group, and for the Earth Celebration, a yearly event focusing on drumming, humanity, nature, and Japanese culture.
+Sado's onsen (hot spring) represents another attraction, as is the award-winning sake produced from its rice.
+Cycling, camping, and water sports are big draws, and you can even pan for gold here.

 Sado Island can only be reached by ferry.